Jac0912/Note/Toefl/speaking/speaking-practice.md

 expand social circle -> make friends with international students -> broaden their horizons of the word cultivate problem-solving abilities -> meet many difficulties, like pronunciation, grammar or words -> develop the skills to solve problems by searching learning resources

+## 1.1. tpo54-task2
+I think childhood is the best time in in a person's life.
+To begin with, childhood means children can create joyful memories with their families.
+For example, they can barbecue with their family members and do some other fun activities.
+As a result, they will live a happy childhood.
+More importantly, it also means they can have healthier mental health.
+However when they grow up they are more likely under massive pressure from work and study.
+So they can not be happy like before.
 # 2. task2
 ## 2.1. tpo30-task3
 The author of the student letter suggests that the University should connect a construction project during three months summer break, the woman in the conversation agrees with this idea。